MrRitzer/PySearch/readme.md

 # PySearch
 ## Description
-A simple search engine web crawler implemented using Python
+A simple search engine web crawler implemented using Python.
+The application can be manually built and installed or ran using docker.

 ## Prereqisites
 * [Python](https://www.python.org/downloads/)